artefactory/train-fastai-custom-aiplatform/README.md

 > ```python
 > docker push $IMAGE_URI
 > ```
-The container will be visible in Container registry.
+The container will be visible in Google Container registry.

 ## Run AI Platform job
-Now that your custom container is in GCR, everything is ready.
+Now that your custom container is in GCR, everything is ready to go.
 You can start the training on AI Platform using a simple command, from any machine you want, assuming that it has access to your GCP project and to AI Platform.
-You just have to run the following command for everything to start running.
-You’ll receive a notification when the training is ready
+You just have to run the following command for everything to start running:

 > ```python
 > gcloud ai-platform jobs submit training $JOB_NAME \